lexerdev/lexer-schemas/examples/file_upload_api/README.md

  Requirements are defined in `requirements.txt` and can be installed using the command:
 `pip install -r requirements.txt`

+## API Token

+The API Token used by this script is the one that the Lexer Hub UI refers to as the "Activity API Token" This is accessed in Manage -> Integrations -> API Tokens

+## Dataset ID

+The Dataset ID used in the script is accessible by clicking on the dataset item in the list at Manage -> Datasets, then clicking the view button on the right, to load the Datset Details view.

 ## Upload commands

 The script is invoked with an action sub command, and various argument parameters.